Jeffrey Green, M.D.

-Flu season is quickly approaching, and it is something for which we all should prepare.
-Influenza, or the respiratory flu, typically peaks in January and February, and every year it is associated with illness ranging from the mild to the severe.
-At times, hospitalization may be needed to treat influenza-related complications.
-Sadly, the Center for Disease Control (CDC) estimates that influenza related deaths annually range in the thousands.
+Flu season is quickly approaching, and it is something everyone should prepare for, especially amid the COVID-19 pandemic.
+Influenza, or the flu, typically peaks in January and February, and it's associated with illness ranging from the mild to the severe.
+At times, patients with flu-related complications may need to be hospitalized.
+The Centers for Disease Control (CDC) estimates that influenza-related deaths annually range in the tens of thousands.

-- Fever, or feeling feverish (not all will experience fever with influenza)
+- Fever or feeling feverish (not all will experience fever with the flu)

 - Body aches and muscle stiffness